Domodan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `15-countthatword`
 > The script display the number of lines that contain the pattern “bin” in the file `/etc/passwd`.
 ---
-`102-if_only`
+`16-whatsnext`
-> The script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+> The script display lines containing the pattern “root” and 3 lines after them in the file `/etc/passwd`.
 ---
 `103-Star_Wars`
 > The script will play the StarWars IV episode in the terminal.